breiting/codecad/docs/getting_started.md

 Here’s what happens step by step:

 - `ccad init`<br>
   Creates a new project configuration (`project.json`) and initializes the folder.
-- `ccad lsp`<br>
-  Sets up Language Server Protocol (LSP) support so that your editor (e.g. Neovim, VSCode) has code completion, inline docs, and validation.
+This command also sets up the Language Server Protocol (LSP) support so that your editor (e.g. Neovim, VSCode) has code completion, inline docs, and validation.
 - `ccad parts add`<br>
   Adds your first part file in `parts/`.
 By default, this contains a boilerplate Lua script with a simple cube.
 - `ccad live`<br>